ajdebruyn/BEP/README.md

 The final_model is the "user-friendly" code.

 The code simulates a XXZ-Heisenberg model between two leads.
-We use MPS, or vectorised MPDO, as an efficient method.
+We use MPS, or vectorised MPDO, in combination with TEBD and a splitting method.

 It is possible to measure multiple quantities, such as trace, magnetisation and current.